tyler-meier/Simulation/README.md

 Farzeen: I really enjoyed making different simulations, it seemed like creating stories, I learnt a lot during the process as well.

+Tyler: I learned a lot about front end and layout and such while doing this project.
+I also learned that it can be a lot of work just choosing layout and putting things in place so didn't get to deal with logic and regular backend stuff but still had fun dealing with visual stuff.